qu-gg/torch-neural-ssm/README.md

 For the base presented experiments of this dataset, we consider and evaluate grayscale versions of pendulum and mass spring - which conveniently are just the sliced red channel of the original sets.
 Each set has `20000` training and `2000` testing trajectories sampled at `Δt = 0.05` intervals.
 Energy conservation is preserved without friction and we assume constant placement of focal points for simplicity.
 Note that the modification to color outputs in this framework is as simple as modifying the number of channels in the encoder and decoder.

 <p> </p>
 <b>Bouncing Balls</b>: Additionally, we provide a dataloader and generation scripts for the standard latent dynamics dataset of bouncing balls<sup>[1,2,5,7,8]</sup>, modified from the implementation in <a href="https://github.com/simonkamronn/kvae/tree/master/kvae/datasets">[1]</a>.
 It consists of a ball or multiple balls moving within a bounding box while being affected by a number of potential external effects, e.g. gravitational forces<sup>[1,2,5]</sup>, pong<sup>[2]</sup>, interventions<sup>[8]</sup>.
 The starting positon, angle, and velocity of the ball(s) are sampled uniformly between a set range.
 It is generated with the <a href="https://github.com/viblo/pymunk">PyMunk</a> and <a href="https://www.pygame.org/news">PyGame</a> libraries.
 In this repository we consider two sets - a simple set of one gravitational force and a mixed set of 4 gravitational forces in the cardinal directions with varying strengths.
-We similarly generate `20000` training and `2000` testing trajectories, however sampled at `Δt = 0.1` intervals.
+We similarly generate <code>20000</code> training and <code>2000</code> testing trajectories, however sampled at <code>Δt = 0.1</code> intervals.

 <p align='center'><img src="https://user-images.githubusercontent.com/32918812/171948373-ad692ecc-bfac-49dd-86c4-137a2a5e4b73.gif" alt="bouncing ball examples" /></p>
 <p align='center'>Fig N. Single Gravity Boucing Ball Example</p>